-If you know anything at all about Mackinac Island, you know that it is famous for its fudge -creamy, sinfully delicious fudge.
+If you know anything at all about Mackinac, you know that it is famous for its fudge -creamy, sinfully delicious fudge.
 It comes in so many different flavors – French Vanilla, Amaretto Chocolate Chip, Butter Pecan, Peanut Butter, Chocolate Nut, and Plain Chocolate just to name a few.
 If you are a big fudge fanatic, you have to experience the annual Mackinac Island Fudge Festival.

 Horse-drawn Carriages and Bikes over Cars

-Originally banned in fear of disturbing the horses, cars are automobile non grata on Mackinac Island.
+Originally banned in fear of disturbing the horses, cars are automobile non grata on the island.
 To get to the island you have to take a boat ferry, and from there you can either bike around the island or take a horse-drawn taxi.
 In the winter, snowmobiles take over as the snow makes bike or horse travel impossible, and snowmobiles become the only viable method of travel.

-Mackinac Island has plenty of great historical sights to see and nature trails if you are looking to do guided or self-guided cycling tours!
+The island has plenty of great historical sights to see and nature trails if you are looking to do guided or self-guided cycling tours!

 Staying on the Upper Peninsula